pokowaka/stable-diffusion/README.md

 ### Warning: this requires gradio >= 3.3

-## The superfast and low-vram mode have been updated, speed_mp parameter introduced.
+## The superfast and low-vram mode have been updated.
+The latest results are: 2048x2048 on 8 gb vram

 Below you can see the comparison table.
 <br>